MGRayd/DnD-Terraveil/docs/monsters/Crystal-Wolves.md

 **Type:** Aberrant Beast

 **Appearance:**
 Wolves with unnatural crystal spines protruding from their backs, faintly glowing blue in the moonlight.

+Alpha - Larger predator with crystal-like protrusions running along its back, glowing with blue light.
+Moves unnaturally and blends with the mist.

+**Abilities - Alpha:**
+- Can speak, uttered a word that caused psychic/magical damage to the entire party.
+- Powerful physical attacker (able to grab and drag Lavinia into the mist).
+- Dissolves into mist when slain, leaving only a skull with runic carvings.

+**Notable Details - Alpha:**
+- Runes are cult-like, not religious, appear Terravale-linked but unidentified.
+- Mist seems to respond to its presence, darkening during combat.
+- Defeated by Onyx, who impaled it with its own crystal spine.

 **Notable Details:**
 - Appear during heavy mist events.